c-razo/c-razo1.github.io/blog-post1.md

 ## Network Security:

-Firewall: A firewall is installed and configured to filter traffic.
+Firewall - A firewall is installed and configured to filter traffic.

-Router Security: Default passwords and settings on routers are changed.
+Router Security - Default passwords and settings on routers are changed.

-Secure Wi-Fi: Wi-Fi networks are encrypted with WPA3 or WPA2.
+Secure Wi-Fi - Wi-Fi networks are encrypted with WPA3 or WPA2.

-Virtual Private Network (VPN): VPN is used for remote access and secure communication.
+Virtual Private Network (VPN) - VPN is used for remote access and secure communication.

-Network Segmentation: Critical systems and sensitive data are on separate networks.
+Network Segmentation - Critical systems and sensitive data are on separate networks.

 ## Endpoint Security:

-Anti-Malware/Anti-Virus: All devices have updated anti-malware/anti-virus software.
+Anti-Malware/Anti-Virus - All devices have updated anti-malware/anti-virus software.

-Operating System Updates: Operating systems on all devices are up to date.
+Operating System Updates - Operating systems on all devices are up to date.

-Software Patching: All applications and software are regularly updated.
+Software Patching - All applications and software are regularly updated.

-Device Encryption: Sensitive data on devices (like laptops) is encrypted.
+Device Encryption - Sensitive data on devices (like laptops) is encrypted.

-Mobile Device Management (MDM): Policies are in place for securing mobile devices.
+Mobile Device Management (MDM) - Policies are in place for securing mobile devices.

 ## Access Control:

-Password Policy: Strong password policies are enforced (e.g., length, complexity).
+Password Policy - Strong password policies are enforced (e.g., length, complexity).

-Multi-Factor Authentication (MFA): MFA is used for critical systems and services.
+Multi-Factor Authentication (MFA) - MFA is used for critical systems and services.

-Role-Based Access Control (RBAC): Access to data and systems is granted based on roles.
+Role-Based Access Control (RBAC) - Access to data and systems is granted based on roles.

-Least Privilege: Users have the minimum access necessary for their roles.
+Least Privilege - Users have the minimum access necessary for their roles.

-User Account Management: Inactive accounts are disabled or deleted promptly.
+User Account Management - Inactive accounts are disabled or deleted promptly.

 ## Data Protection:

-Data Backup: Regular backups are taken and stored securely (off-site or in the cloud).
+Data Backup - Regular backups are taken and stored securely (off-site or in the cloud).

-Sensitive Data Handling: Sensitive data is encrypted/protected during storage and transmission.
+Sensitive Data Handling - Sensitive data is encrypted/protected during storage and transmission.

-Data Retention Policy: There is a clear policy for retaining and disposing of data.
+Data Retention Policy - There is a clear policy for retaining and disposing of data.

-Data Loss Prevention (DLP): Tools or policies are in place to prevent data leaks.
+Data Loss Prevention (DLP) - Tools or policies are in place to prevent data leaks.

-Third-Party Data Sharing: Agreements and assessments ensure third-party security.
+Third-Party Data Sharing - Agreements and assessments ensure third-party security.

 ## Physical Security:

-Physical Access Control: Access to server rooms or sensitive areas is restricted.
+Physical Access Control - Access to server rooms or sensitive areas is restricted.

-Security Cameras: Cameras monitor critical areas, with appropriate data protection.
+Security Cameras - Cameras monitor critical areas, with appropriate data protection.

-Secure Disposal: Hardware and sensitive documents are securely disposed of.
+Secure Disposal - Hardware and sensitive documents are securely disposed of.

 ## Employee Training & Awareness:

-Security Awareness Training: Regular training on cybersecurity best practices.
+Security Awareness Training - Regular training on cybersecurity best practices.

-Phishing Simulations: Phishing exercises to test employee awareness.
+Phishing Simulations - Phishing exercises to test employee awareness.

-Incident Reporting: Clear channels for reporting suspicious activity.
+Incident Reporting - Clear channels for reporting suspicious activity.

-Social Engineering Awareness: Training on identifying and avoiding social engineering attacks.
+Social Engineering Awareness - Training on identifying and avoiding social engineering attacks.

 ## Incident Response and Business Continuity:

-Incident Response Plan: A documented plan for responding to security incidents.
+Incident Response Plan - A documented plan for responding to security incidents.

-Designated Response Team: A team or individuals responsible for managing incidents.
+Designated Response Team - A team or individuals responsible for managing incidents.

-Business Continuity Plan: A plan for maintaining business operations during disruptions.
+Business Continuity Plan - A plan for maintaining business operations during disruptions.

-Disaster Recovery Plan: A plan for restoring critical systems after a disaster.
+Disaster Recovery Plan - A plan for restoring critical systems after a disaster.

-Regular Drills and Testing: Incident response and business continuity plans are tested regularly.
+Regular Drills and Testing - Incident response and business continuity plans are tested regularly.

 ## Compliance and Governance:

-Regulatory Compliance: Compliance with relevant laws and regulations (e.g., GDPR, HIPAA).
+Regulatory Compliance - Compliance with relevant laws and regulations (e.g., GDPR, HIPAA).

-Security Policies and Procedures: Documented policies covering cybersecurity best practices.
+Security Policies and Procedures - Documented policies covering cybersecurity best practices.

-Third-Party Audits: Periodic audits to assess security posture.
+Third-Party Audits - Periodic audits to assess security posture.

-Cyber Insurance: Coverage for cybersecurity incidents and data breaches.
+Cyber Insurance - Coverage for cybersecurity incidents and data breaches.